 1949.
 Oil on wood, 24 x 18" (61 x 45.7 cm)

-Norman Lewis was an artist who grew up in Harlem, a predominantly African American neighborhood in New York City known as a cultural center for literature, music, and the arts.
-While he began his career painting figurative scenes, he soon became dissatisfied with the subject matter, explaining: “I used to paint Negroes being dispossessed, discrimination, and slowly I became aware of the fact that the protest paintings that I was trying to do never solved any situation.”1 In 1946, he turned to abstraction, hoping to distance himself from what he considered painting’s “stagnation in too much tradition.”2 City Night, while abstract, seems to hint at representation: The dark palette and two slightly illuminated vertical areas are suggestive of buildings at nighttime, and the criss-crossing curves could be power lines.
+Norman Lewis grew up in Harlem, a predominantly African American neighborhood in New York City that became a center for literature, music, and art.
+While he began his career painting figurative scenes, he soon grew dissatisfied with his subject matter, explaining: “I used to paint Negroes being dispossessed, discrimination, and slowly I became aware of the fact that the protest paintings that I was trying to do never solved any situation.”1 In 1946, he turned to abstraction, hoping to distance himself from what he considered painting’s “stagnation in too much tradition.”2 City Night, while abstract, has hints of representation: The dark palette and two softly illuminated vertical areas suggest buildings at nighttime, and the criss-crossing curves seem to echo the shapes of electrical power or laundry lines.

 1. The range of colors used by an artist in making a work of art; 2.
 A thin wooden or plastic board on which an artist holds and mixes paint.